ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

    submitted by aggregators.
 1. Known input injection.
 Collectors may collude with clients to send known input to the aggregators, allowing collectors to shrink the effective anonymity set by subtracting the known inputs from the final output.
-   Sybil attacks {{JD02}} could be used to amplify this capability.
+Sybil attacks [Dou02] could be used to amplify this capability.

 #### Mitigations

 1. Aggregators should refuse shared parameters that are trivially insecure (i.e., aggregation threshold of 1 contribution).
-1. If aggregator output satisifes differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+1. If aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.

 ### Aggregator collusion